RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_Translate_type.md

 -   **tag_along_chains**: XRW TO DO .
 Comma separated list of chain IDs to be moved together with "chain".
 -   **angstroms**: (REQUIRED) Movement can be anywhere within a sphere of radius specified by "angstroms".
 -   **cycles**: (REQUIRED) Number of attempts to make such a movement without landing on top of another molecule.
+-   **grid_set**: The ScoringGrid set to use for scoring the translation.
+If no scoring grids (at all) are present in the XML, use a default classic grid.

 ---